|Dr. Jeffrey Schryer

 Executive Board Nurse

 Catherine Jackson is the Executive Nurse (Director of Nursing and Quality) for the CCG.
-Catherine is a member of the Governing Body as the Board Nurse; these positions on CCG Governing Bodies are filled by nurses who come from out of the area to ensure there is effective scrutiny of local process relating to quality, safety and patient experience of health care.
+Catherine is a member of the Governing Body.
 Catherine continues to work clinically as a Nurse Clinician in a general practice in Stockport for two sessions a week, specialising in long term conditions, particularly diabetes and heart disease.
-Additionally Catherine in a Lay member (Non-Executive Director) on the Governing Body for Wigan Borough CCG.
+Additionally Catherine is a Lay Member (Non-Executive Director) on the Governing Body for Wigan Borough CCG.
 Catherine qualified as a nurse in 1989, and before joining general practice, she worked in a number of areas including intensive care, specialist renal (kidney) care, transplantation and general medical nursing.
 Catherine studied for her MSc in 1999 at Liverpool University and became a non-medical prescriber in 2003, using this knowledge and expertise in both her clinical and CCG roles.
 Catherine has a solid track record of advising and influencing the planning and delivery of health services, and over the five years of working for Bury CCG has developed the Quality and Safeguarding teams to ensure that the CCG delivers its constitutional standards for quality and quality improvement, listens to the needs of local people and influences the CCG on strategic commissioning to improve the health outcomes of Bury residents.

 |Mr. Amarbaj Chandock